THE WAIT IS OVER!

 3. Get Your Kids Involved

-Some of the most common complaints I hear this time of year are these: My kids are home for the summer and it is just SO HARD to try to focus on saving money with coupons when they are around begging for something to do all the time.
+Some of the most common complaints I hear from time to time is: My kids are home from school and it is just SO HARD to try to focus on saving money with coupons when they are around begging for something to do all the time.
 Plus they eat me out of house and home!

 Chances are you will be surprised at not only how eager your kids are to learn, but how much renewed passion you will find through teaching and guiding them in the process.
 And as a result, your savings will multiply–it is the gift that keeps on giving!